Mark Gantt

 Mark Willingham Gantt IV (born December 10, 1968) is an American actor, director, producer and writer.
 Gantt is best known for his role as Neal Bannen in the series The Bannen Way.
-Gantt grew up in Stockton, California, and comes from a law enforcement family; he drew upon those family experiences as part of the backstory for the title character in The Bannen Way.
+Gantt grew up in Stockton, California, United States, and comes from a law enforcement family; he drew upon those family experiences as part of the backstory for the title character in The Bannen Way.

 Career

 Early career

 Gantt got his start in the entertainment business working in the art department and props while training as an actor and director at the Beverly Hills Playhouse under Milton Katselas.
 His credits on television shows and films include Criminal Minds, American Horror Story: Hotel, Ocean's Eleven, Charlie's Angels: Full Throttle, Buffy The Vampire Slayer, Dexter, Major Crimes, and a role in The Arrangement on E!.

 The Bannen Way

 Gantt plays the lead in The Bannen Way, which was designed as both a 16 episode web series and feature film.
 It has been streamed more than 13 million, and was designed "to reach a demographic of men 18-34 years old".